 In a world dominated by fast fashion and disposable footwear, there remains a category of shoes built with patience, skill, and heritage: Goodyear welted shoes.

 For those who understand quality craftsmanship, the difference between a Goodyear welted shoe and a cemented high-street shoe is night and day.
-One is built to last decades, the other is designed for short-term wear.

 Britain, in particular, is globally recognised for producing some of the finest Goodyear welted shoes in the world, with a heritage centred around the historic shoemaking town of Northampton.